google/rtc-video-quality/README.md

 ![Example graph of per-frame SSIM-Y inside a single clip](example-frame-ssim-y.png)

-This project contains a couple of scripts that can be used to generate quality metrics and graphs for different video codecs and video encoders.
+This project contains a couple of scripts that can be used to generate quality metrics and graphs for different video codecs, encoders and settings.

 Quality metrics can be generated for `.y4m` as well as `.yuv` raw I420 video files. `.yuv` files require the special format `clip.WIDTH_HEIGHT.yuv:FPS` since